Benjamin Davies

 Do you mean error correction within the company or at the level of the economy?

-#3965·Zelalem Mekonnen, about 1 month agoMarkets are also mostly based on knowledge from the outside.
+#3965·Zelalem Mekonnen, 3 months agoMarkets are also mostly based on knowledge from the outside.
 If you invest based on internal knowledge, that will be called insider trading (not making a moral judgement whether insider trading is good or bad).

 Yes, but I think it is largely the interpretation of information that matters.